amromeshref/Workout-Form-Assessment/src/data_preprocessing/README.md

 # Data Preprocessing

-Welcome to the data_preprocessing directory!
+Welcome to the Data Preprocessing directory!
 This directory houses scripts and modules dedicated to the preprocessing of raw exercise data.
 The scripts contained within this directory cover a range of preprocessing tasks, including transforming external data into interim data, dividing videos into cycles, and preparing training data for machine learning models.